Walter Dearborn: Contributions to psychology and education

-Dearborn's most widely cited publications also include "Intelligence Tests: Their Significance For School And Society."
-(Houghton Mifflin Co., Boston, 1928).
+Dearborn's most widely cited publications also include Intelligence Tests: Their Significance For School And Society (Houghton Mifflin Co., Boston, 1928).
 At the time, intelligence testing was still in its infancy and there was not yet consensus in the field about goals of testing.
 A strong proponent of intelligence testing, Dearborn believed that tests could help uncover students' needs and guide teachers in their instruction.
 Dearborn shows that intelligence as measured by the tests of his day was not a constant, but varied based on the subject's learning and experience.
 "He has aimed a pointed and well-delivered attack against beliefs that the results of intelligence tests are due to nature solely.
 In fact he has gone further and minimized nature and emphasized nurture--boldly attacking many widely held theories and substituting others in keeping with his systematic point of view."

 Dearborn's wide-ranging approach to the study of the process of reading also included a close study of typography and typographic conventions.
 He wrote an influential paper on type faces, which might be regarded as one of the earliest examples of work in the area of the psychology of industrial design.

 A strong proponent of individualized instruction, Dearborn believed that the grade and classroom approach that characterizes much of American education did not serve ultimately students well.
 He challenged educators and school systems to think differently about what schools could be and how the process of education might be better carried out.

-"No problem of education is more important than that which involved the adaptation of instruments to the capacities and needs of the children who are to be educated.
-Every parent, for the same of his children, every citizen, for the sake of society, every teacher for the sake of her pupils, and every school officer as a measure of the education provided should ask these questions: Is the child in the school located in the grade and class best suited to him?
-Are the subject matter and methods of instruction properly adapted to his capacities and stage of progress?
-Is the school so organized that, within necessary limits each child may progress in his education at the rate demanded by his individual abilities and needs?
-Have all reasonably possible means been employed to classify pupils in instructional groups according to their various capacities?"